philpackmohr/git-paper/git.md

  create mode 100644 hello/obj/Debug/hello.csproj.FileListAbsolute.txt
 ```

-You see in the output of `git commit` that there are already files that you do not want to commit usually.
+You see in the output of `git commit` that there are already files that should not be committed usually.
 But we go further: add some content to the file "Program.cs" - e.g. like this:

 ```csharp
 using System;